jinghuazhao/software-notes/README.md

 # software-notes

 The nature of this repository is applied, esp. setup of software in several categories.
-This distinguishes itself from **Computational Statistics** which is somewhat more rudimentary.
+This distinguishes itself from [Computational-Statistics](https://github.com/jinghuazhao/Computational-Statistics) which is somewhat more rudimentary.

 * Genetic analysis